brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 };
 ```

 Lets review the code above.
 We define the database and collection we are using with the following statment.
-We connect to the database named __"single"__ and to the collection named __"Source"__
+We connect to the database named __"single"__ and to the collection named __"source"__

 ```js
 var source = context.services.get("mongodb-atlas").db("single").collection("source");